George McCall Smith: Personal life

-Smith and Lucy had two children, Jock and Janet.
+George Smith was twice married.
+With his first wife, Barbara Grieve, whom he married in Tranent in 1907 he had four children.
+In 1914 Smith left for New Zealand with one of his patients, Lucy Margaret Scott, whom he married in New Zealand in 1921 after divorcing Grieve.
+They had two children, Jock and Janet.
 Jock died in 1932.
 Janet completed five years at Otago Medical School in Dunedin but left to get married, much to her father's displeasure.
-He did not attend her wedding to Peter Irwin, an Air Force officer, and she was given away by Sir Douglas Robb.
+He did not attend her wedding to Peter Irwin, an Air Force officer, and she was given away by Douglas Robb.
 She later completed her medical degree in 1963 and practised in New Zealand and Australia in the area of child, student and women's health.
 She was a health and social activist and died in 2009.

-The writer Alexander McCall Smith, Smith's grandson, visited Rawene Hospital in 2014.
+The law professor and writer, Alexander McCall Smith, Smith's grandson by his first marriage to Barbara Grieve, visited Rawene Hospital in 2014.

 Legacy

-George McCall Smith "began ahead of his time yet ended up overtaken by new developments.
-Eventually he paid the price of professional isolation.
-His single-mindedness gave him the strength to succeed, yet in the end ironically, it contributed to his eventual loss of self-confidence and consequent resignation".
+A memorial sundial to Smith was unveiled by Douglas Robb in 1961.
+The inscription read "Tribute to the memory of George McCall Smith "The Doctor" in this district and medical superintendent from 1914 to 1948.
+Was also a farmer, town councillor and by his strength of personality became part of our way of life.
+No call was too far.
+No track too rough.
+He served us well.
+He designed the Rawene Hospital and set up the Hokianga Co-operative Medical Service of doctors, nurses and people - his true memorial."

+In his 2004 James Newman Lecture W.F.
+Parkes opined:

 Smith was not only a doctor but also a campaigner.
 He promoted the need for adequate income, diet and housing, and campaigned for a health service which was free at the point of need.
 He was responsible for creating a co-operative medical service and the Hokianga Special Area integrating medical and nursing services as well as hospital and community services, laying the foundation for the health service in the Hokianga.